 Right Noble Brewer's Guild of Caid Membership - Subscription Form

 Name (Mundane)

-Name (SCA)
+Name (SCA) -

 Address

 Email

-Branch, if any

-Branch, if any
+Branch, if any -

 Current Rank

 Return this form to Guild Chronicler with your check or money order made out to SCA, Inc. Kingdom of Caid Brewer's Guild Membership in the Guild expires every May.